 Abstract-The multi-robot task allocation problem comprises task assignment, coalition formation, task scheduling, and routing.
-We extend the distributed constraint optimization problem (DCOP) formalism to allocate tasks to a team of robots.
+We propose a distributed constraint optimization formalism to allocate tasks to a team of robots.
 The tasks have time window and ordering constraints.
 Each robot creates a simple temporal network to maintain the tasks in its schedule.
-The proposed layered framework, called L-DCOP, forms efficient coalitions among robots to accomplish the tasks more efficiently as a result of their collective abilities.
+The proposed algorithm forms efficient coalitions among robots to accomplish the tasks more efficiently as a result of their collective abilities.
 We conduct extensive experiments to assess the performance of the proposed algorithm and compare it against a benchmark auction-based approach.
-The results show that L-DCOP increases the task completion rate and task completion frequency by 1.7% and 10.1%, respectively, and reduces the task execution time by 52.5% on average.
+The results show that our algorithm completes more tasks in 100% of the settings, increases the task completion rate and task completion frequency by 3.3% and 5.4%, respectively, and reduces the task execution time by 37.7% on average.